 - and so on.

+There are many books that describe chakras.
+Do chakras exist?
 Well, what do you think?
 What do we mean by chakras (wheels), padmas (lotuses) and such things, including the currents they link up to?

 The basic thing is that they represent levels of awakening, of getting more (inwardly, at first) conscious, and so on.
 Practitioners don't have to think of them, unless such attention is part of a method that is used.
 In Zen the subject of chakras is considered to be "not interesting".